macropay-solutions/php-framework-docs/routing.md

 <a name="named-routes"></a>
 ## Named Routes

-Named routes allow the convenient generation of URLs or redirects for specific routes.
+Named routes allow the convenient generation of URLs for specific routes.
 You may specify a name for a route using the `as` array key when defining the route:

     $router->get('profile', ['as' => 'profile', 'uses' => 'UserController@showProfile']);